JLefortBesnard/JLefortBesnard.github.io/_posts/2019-05-26-YoutubeConverter.md

 Once installed, you need to have a few packages installed.

-To install them, activate ipython (open your terminal and type ipython) and type:
+To install them, launch ipython: open your terminal and type ipython, if correctly installed then the terminal should display the version of Python and IPython installed, and the following line should start with "In[1]".

+Once ipython is ready to be used, type the following in your terminal:

 ```
 !pip install pytube